0u4/dots/README.md

 # Welcome!
-Below are all my xfce rices and their dots.
+This page has collection of all my xfce rices.

 # Collection